AnkithP123/file-system-automator/README.md

 4. It should work!

-## Mac App Download (much preferred for PCs, shows local devices and features are more likely to work)
+## Windows App Download (much preferred for PCs, shows local devices and features are more likely to work)

 1. Download [this exe](https://drive.google.com/file/d/1Lue0MxkHTmtgHvYglxbnNtO__IYkX59z/view?usp=drive_link)